gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ## Source compatibility

+This proposal will not have any source compatibility impacts on code that is already written.
+But it can have impacts on future code due to the way that it impacts the ability to

 Describe the impact of this proposal on source compatibility.
 As a general rule, all else being equal, Swift code that worked in previous releases of the tools should work in new releases.
 That means both that